E. E. Overton

 about us

 Eugene Edwin Overton moved to Seattle in 1889.
-He was employed as a timekeeper and bookkeeper at the Stimson Mill Co. owned by his sister Harriet's husband, C. D. Stimson.
-Three years later he branched out on his own and started a shingle mill on Salmon Bay.
-He ran E. E. Overton Shingle Co. until 1904 when he sold out at a profit that enabled him to buy 400 acres of state school land at Littlerock, WA.
+He was employed as a accountant at the Stimson Mill Co. owned by his sister Harriet's husband, C. D. Stimson.
+Three years later he branched out on his own and started a shingle mill on Salmon Bay in Ballard, WA.
+He ran E. E. Overton Shingle Co. until 1904.
+The profits from the mill enabled him to buy 400 acres of state school land at Littlerock, WA.
 He invested in a nearby sawmill, the J.A.
 Ray Lumber Co. and changed the name to the Salmon Creek Lumber Co.
 The mill expanded to 35,000 daily board feet and the rail spur became known as “Overton Station.”
-The timber was exhausted by 1914 and E.E. moved onto Orting, WA.
-By 1916 the new mill and shoreline railroad were producing 28,000 board feet per day.
+The timber was exhausted in 1914 and E.E. moved onto Orting, WA.
+He built a new mill and railroad spur and by 1916 was producing 28,000 board feet per day.

-In 1922 E.E. was joined by his son Hubert “PETE” Overton and they purchased timberland in Allyn, WA.
+In 1922 E.E. was joined by his son Hubert “Pete” Overton and they purchased timberland in Allyn, WA.
 No mill was built, instead a logging camp and railroad delivered "whole logs" to the head of the bay.
-60,000 board feet, twelve railcar loads a day were rafted to mills in Olympia and Tacoma.
+60,000 board feet, twelve railcar loads a day were rafted from North Bay on Case Inlet to mills in Olympia and Tacoma.

-During the 1930's the rails were pulled and the grades were converted to roads.
+During the 1930's the rail lines were pulled, and the grades converted to roads.
 They proceeded to log the "corners" that the rails couldn't reach.
 By the 1940's the land was cut over and replanted for Christmas Tree production.

 Hubert's son Peter E. Overton returned from the Navy in 1958 and joined his father on the Tree Farm.
-Peter ran the Christmas Tree yard and leases while slowly converting the Christmas Tree fields back to timber production.
-The Christmas Tree business closed in 1990 and now is focused on sustainable yield forestry.
-After 50 Plus years Peter retired and transitioned management to his Son David E. Overton.
+Peter ran the Christmas tree yard and land leases.
+His vision was to convert the Christmas tree fields back to timber production.
+Over his lifetime he managed up to five different logging sides buying State and private timber sales while his own timber grew.
+In 1990 he completed the conversion and focused on solely managing his own land.
+After 50 Plus years Peter retired and transitioned management to his son David E. Overton.

-Today, the fourth Generation is Led by David and continues to own and operate E.E.
+Today, the fourth Generation led by David continues to own and operate E.E.
 Overton past its 130th anniversary.
-Our Focus remains TimberLand investment and supporting the communities we operate in.
+Our focus remains timberland, natural resources and real estate investment.

 OVERTON 14 x7 sepia HEISLER.jpg